ilhamhafizha/ilhamhafizha/README.md

-<h1>Hello World! 👋🏼</h1>
+<h1>Hello World!, I'm Ilham 👋🏼</h1>
-<p>I'm Ilham, a passionate in Software Engineering.
+<p>I'm a passionate in Software Engineering.
 I started learning in 2020 exploring various technologies, but in 2024, I am focusing more deeply with enthusiasm and dedication to enhance my skills in software development🚀
 </p>
 <p>I am always eager to learn new technologies, develop innovative solutions, and collaborate with teams to create high-quality products.
 I am also open to exploring other areas within IT where I can build and innovate! 🚀</p>